 If you find yourself facing assault charges for spitting on someone in Long Island, securing experienced legal representation is crucial.
 Long Island assault defense attorney Jason Bassett understands the significant impact an assault charge can have on your personal and professional life and offers comprehensive legal strategies tailored to the specifics of your case.
-To discuss your case and learn how to defend against these charges, contact The Law Offices of Jason Bassett, P.C. at (631) 259-6060 to schedule a consultation.
+Discuss your case with a Suffolk County assault lawyer and learn how to defend against these charges.
+Contact The Law Offices of Jason Bassett, P.C. at (631) 259-6060 to schedule a consultation.

 Assault Charges in New York

 In New York, assault charges are serious legal matters that cover a wide range of actions and behaviors.
-These charges are often intricate, with specifics varying depending on the circumstances of each case.
+These charges are often complicated, with specifics varying depending on the circumstances of each case.

 Assault Under New York Law